silverpip/silverpip.github.io/_posts/2011-12-21-pie-and-limericks.md

+---
+title: Pie and Limericks
+date: 2011-12-21 21:49:00
+category: blog
+tag: vintage
+---
         <div>Our kitchen has been covered by pies in various stages of development for a couple days now, and Nick is very interested.
 This morning I heard him galloping into the living room singing, (to the tune of “Oh, Christmas Tree”) “Oh, Cwithmuth Pie!
 Oh, Cwithmuth Pie!” over and over again.</div>

 <div>In related seasonal news, Jack read me this gem today:</div>